AdobeDocs/commerce-testing/src/pages/guide/js/index.md

   - test
 ---

-Magento uses a custom [Grunt] task named `spec` to run Jasmine tests.
+Commerce uses a custom [Grunt] task named `spec` to run Jasmine tests.
 The task collects the tests from `<magento_root_dir>dev/tests/js/jasmine/tests` and can be run for all tests, a theme, or a single test.

 ## Prepare environment